cortex-lab/phy/README.md

 ## Installation instructions

-Run the following commands in a terminal:
+Run the following commands in a terminal (currently working for Linux machines):

 1. Create a new conda environment with the conda dependencies: